zeligism/ConGAN/README.md

 ## Introduction
 The repository contains the implementation of improving latent space of GANs.
 In this project, we are combining three learning paradigms: generative learning, contrastive learning, and generative-contrastive learning.
-Our main objective is to learn GAN disentangled representations.
+Our main objective is to train GAN to learn disentangled representations.
 ### Proposed Framework 1:
 In the first proposed framework, we combined GANs, SimSam Network and Autoenconder.
 The architecture of proposed framework is shown in [Figure](https://github.com/zeligism/ConGAN/tree/main/Architecture).
 ### Proposed Framework 2: